• Skip to main content

 1.Preheat the oven to 350 F/ 180 C/ gas mark 4.
 Lightly grease a 22 cm/8.5 inch pan and line with parchment paper.
 Set aside.

-2. Pulse a few times until all the ingredients have been incorporated and the mixture is sticky.
+4. Pulse mixture: Pulse until all the ingredients are thoroughly incorporated and the mixture is sticky.
 Try not to overmix the ingredients.

-3. Press ¾ of the oats mixture into the base of your pan.
+5. Make base: Press approx. ¾ of the oat mixture into the base of your pan (do this thoroughly).
+Refrigerate.

-4. In a mixing bowl combine the blueberries, lemon zest, sugar and cornstarch and stir thoroughly.
+6. Prepare blueberries: In a large bowl combine the blueberries with the lemon juice and zest, coconut sugar and cornstarch and stir thoroughly.

-5. Spread the mixture over the oat base.
+7. Add blueberries: Spread the blueberry mixture over the oat base.

-6. Crumble the remaining oat mixture over the top, tuck into the blueberries a little by pressing gently and bake in the centre of the oven for 35 minutes.
+8. Add topping and bake: Crumble the remaining oat mixture over the top, tuck into the blueberries a little by pressing gently and bake in the centre of the oven for 35-40 minutes or until nicely browned.

-Remove from the oven and set aside to cool completely before cutting.
+9. Cool: Remove from the oven and set aside to cool completely before lifting out of the pan and cutting.

 Blueberry bars recipe with crumbly topping in square pan.